alecpostnikov/django1/README.md

 # django1
 Kind, kind django

-this is my first learning project!
+this is my first learning project1